chaiguolong/.vim/bundle/YouCompleteMe/README.md

 ### The `g:ycm_confirm_extra_conf` option

 When this option is set to `1` YCM will ask once per `.ycm_extra_conf.py` file if it is safe to be loaded.
-This is to prevent execution of malicious code from a `.ycm_extra_conf.py` file you didn't write.
+This is to prevent the execution of malicious code from a `.ycm_extra_conf.py` file you didn't write.

 To selectively get YCM to ask/not ask about loading certain `.ycm_extra_conf.py`